-(82) Nonresident Active Duty Military Pay (UC §59-10-103(1)(I))
+(82) Nonresident Active Duty Military Pay (50 USC §4001)

 Active duty military service pay received by a nonresident is not taxable on the Utah return.
 The amount of active duty military pay included in your federal adjusted gross income should be deducted on TC-40A, Part 2, using code 82.
-Also, see instructions for TC-40B, column A and Pub 57, Military Personnel Instructions.
+Also, see instructions for TC-40B and Pub 57, Military Personnel Instructions.